Academic skills I: Academic Writing

 •An appreciation of why such qualities maximize the standard and impact of academic outputs.

-SESSION 3 ORGANIZATION Thursday 2 November
+TOPIC 3 ORGANIZATION Wednesday 3 November

 High quality scholarship is presaged on the sound organization of ideas.
 Accordingly, in this session, students will approach structuring their work at the macro and micro levels.
 They will confront the challenges of how best to organize an output into sections, how best to organize those sections into paragraphs, and best how to organize those paragraphs into sentences (please note introduction and conclusions will be approached in a later session).